LFKoning/best-practices/python_best_practices.md

 	df[col] = df[col].fillna(df[col].mean()
 ```

-The first approach is lengthy and does not make it explicit that `col_A`, `col_B` and `col_C` are all treated in a similar way.
-It is also more error prone; notice the copy-paste error on the last line.
-Finally, it is less flexible; adding another column is more work than in the second approach.
+The first approach is lengthy and does not make it explicit that `col_A`, `col_B` and `col_C` are all treated in the same way.
+It is also more error prone; did you notice the copy-paste error on the last line?
+Finally, it is less flexible; adding another column is more work in the first appoach compared to the second approach.

 To conclude; every time you notice you are repeating certain lines of code, try coming up with a more re-usable solution!

 ### Separation of concerns

-A typical data science project includes many different tasks; from reading data files, to preparing and combining data and ultimately to training or applying a statistical model.
-It is possible to perform all these steps in a single Python file that runs from top to bottom.
-Python does not really enforce or recommend a certain structure of your code.
-However, putting everything into a single script may make that script very hard to maintain.
+A typical data science project includes many different tasks; reading data files, preparing and combining, training or applying a statistical model, et cetera.
+It is possible to perform all these tasks in a single Python file that runs from top to bottom; Python does not really enforce or recommend a certain structure of your code.
+However, putting everything into a single script will make that script very hard to maintain.

-It is a good idea to separate different concerns of your project into different functions, classes or scripts (modules).
+Therefore it is a good idea to separate different concerns of your project into different functions, classes, and scripts (modules).
 Some tips:

 - Split different tasks (ex. read files, clean data, engineer features, build a model) into separate modules and / or classes.
 - Split different steps (ex. fill missings, convert data types) into separate functions